 • Ink cartridges need frequent cleaning.
 Although printers perform this maintenance automatically, it wastes lots of ink.

-• Inkjet printers are getting faster, but are still very slow compared to laser printing.
+• Inkjet printers are getting faster, but are still very slow compared with laser printing.
 High volumes are a challenge with inkjets.

 • Some inkjet printers will produce gray, fuzzy text if printing on plain office paper.

-• Inkjet printers for home use have low-capacity paper trays of around 50-100 sheets.
+• Inkjet printers for home use have low-capacity paper trays of around 50 to 100 sheets.
 Output trays are nearly nonexistent.
 This might be a problem if you print a lot.

 Laser Printers